 Individual students' improvisations can help teachers to identify students' strengths and weaknesses in order to plan meaningful individualized instruction.
 In particular, we can often observe a student's abilities and strengths through improvisations that we would not have been able to learn through more formal learning activities.

-©2011 Abby Connors.
+©2011 Abigail Flesch Connors.
 All rights reserved.

 Abby Connors is an early-childhood music teacher and author of Shake, Rattle and Roll: Rhythm Instruments and More for Active Learning. ...